-As summarized in its most recent Investor Presentation (available on its website), Ecopetrol expects to invest up to US \$0.5 billion and participate in more than 20 wells in the pilots over the next three years.
+As summarized in its June 2019 Investor Presentation (available on its website), Ecopetrol expects to invest up to US \$0.5 billion and participate in more than 20 wells in the pilots over the next three years.
+An estimated timeline for this activity is also included in the Investor Presentation.